tomalrussell/nismod_teaching_kit/docs/lecture_17/Lecture_17.4.md

----
-title: Mini-Lecture 17.4 - Integrating nature-based solutions (NbS) in the built environment
+# Mini-Lecture 17.4 - Integrating nature-based solutions (NbS) in the built environment

-keywords:

--   Nature-based solutions in buildings

--   Nature-based solutions in cities

--   Nature-based solutions in the urban environment

-authors:

--   Robyn Haggis

----

 This lecture will consider how nature-based solutions (NbS) can be integrated into different aspects of the urban environment.
 It will provide examples of how NbS can be integrated into buildings and cities, and other aspects of urban contexts.

-# Learning objectives
+Learning objectives

 - Recall how NbS can be integrated to enhance building sector services

 - Recall how NbS can be integrated to promote positive outcomes in urban environments

 - Consider the ways in which NbS can benefit occupants across different sectors.

-# Introduction to nature-based solutions in the built environment
+## Introduction to nature-based solutions in the built environment

 Nature-based solutions (NbS) can be strategically integrated into buildings across all infrastructure sectors, including residential,